gsquarediv/vortextricks/README.md

 ### Command‑Line Options

-At the moment the script has no command‑line arguments; it is intended to be run once during initial setup.
-If you wish to run a specific step or skip interactive prompts, you can modify the script directly.
+At the moment the script has no command‑line arguments.

 ---